William James Major

 Bracken did not judge the offence to be a serious transgression, and returned both Major and Clubb to their cabinet positions on May 18.
 On December 31, Major was also named as Minister of Telegraphs and Telephones.

 The Progressives and Liberals of Manitoba formed an alliance for the 1932 provincial election, after which time government members became known as "Liberal-Progressives".
 Major endorsed this alliance, and was handily re-elected in Winnipeg.
 He was retained in both portfolios after the election.

 Major emerged as a prominent Liberal-Progressive campaigner in the 1936 election, stressing the Bracken administration's record of fiscal prudence and successful management.
 He finished fourth on the first count in Winnipeg, and was re-elected on the sixteenth count.
 He again retained his previous portfolios, and also served as Manitoba's Municipal Commissioner from September 21, 1936 to November 22, 1939.

 On November 4, 1940, Bracken's Liberal-Progressives entered a four-party coalition government with the Conservatives, the Cooperative Commonwealth Federation and the Social Credit League.
 Major continued to serve as Attorney-General and Minister of Telephones and Telegraphs, and was given additional responsibilities as Minister of Dominion-Provincial Relations.

 He was appointed to the Court of the King's Bench just prior to the 1941 provincial election, and resigned his cabinet positions on April 1, 1941.
 He also headed the Greater Winnipeg Co-ordinating War Services Board during World War II, and led Manitoba's Red Cross campaign in the same period.

 Major served as a member of the court until 1951, when he was forced to resign due to ill health.
-He died at home in Winnipeg two years later.
+He died at home in Winnipeg two years later on August 13, 1953.